-The national anthem shall be sung or played by one of the participating institutions' bands (to be determined by a coin flip if there is not mutual agreement) after the introduction of the starting lineups.
-If no band is in attendance, the host shall provide a singer or a recording.
+The national anthem shall normally be sung or played by one of the participating institutions' bands (to be determined by a coin flip if there is not mutual agreement) after the introduction of the starting lineups.
+As no bands will be in attendance, the host shall provide a singer or a recording.
 The national anthem shall be played before the first game of a session.

 Color Guard.
 The host institution may provide a color guard for all sessions of the championship.
 This is not required.
 The color guard shall be experienced at presenting the flags and old enough to understand the importance of the event.
+Please note that due to COVID-19, color guards should not be used in conjunction with the postponed 2020 National Collegiate Men's Water Polo Championship.